CUBRID/cubrid-manual/en/admin/config.rst

 **query_cache_use_pages**

     **query_cache_use_pages** is a parameter to configure the maximum page of result to be cached.
-If the **query_cache_use_pages** parameter is configured to 0 or a negative value, parameter configuration error occurs; if it is configured to an integer value equal to or greater than 1, specified pages in results are cached as temp files.
+If it is configured to an integer value equal to or greater than 1, specified pages in results are cached as temp files.

     The following example shows how to cache up to 4,000 pages. ::